Enjoy beaches, wine and nature along Canada’s southernmost shores

 Location: 1115 West Shore Road, Pelee Island

-Westview Tavern: Lake Erie perch and pickerel feature on this comfort food menu.
+Lake Erie perch and pickerel feature at this seasonal comfort food restaurant.

 Location: 1065 West Shore Road, Pelee Island